stemabu/send-to-paperless/README.md

 ## Overview

-**Send to Paperless-ngx** is a Thunderbird add-on that streamlines the process of uploading PDF attachments directly to your [paperless-ngx](https://github.com/paperless-ngx/paperless-ngx) server.
+**Send to Paperless-ngx** is a Thunderbird add-on that streamlines the process of uploading emails and their attachments directly to your [paperless-ngx](https://github.com/paperless-ngx/paperless-ngx) server.
 With a single click, you can send documents from your inbox to your document management system—no manual downloads or uploads required.

 ---